flybywiresim/aircraft/README.md

 **Q: Can I download the aircraft in the current state?**

-A: Yes, the master branch contains the latest stable release.
-You can always download it off the dev branch, but keep in mind it is a WIP and will be unstable.
+A: Yes, the releases page contains the latest stable release.
+You can always download the dev version off the master branch, but keep in mind it is a WIP and will be unstable.

 **Q: Where is the plane in-sim?**